taneron/konfig/generator/konfig-integration-tests/sdks/typescript-humanloop/typescript/README.md

 ### `humanloop.projects.update`<a id="humanloopprojectsupdate"></a>

 Update a specific project.

-Set the project\'s active model config/experiment by passing either `active_experiment_id` or `active_model_config_id`.
+Set the project's active model config/experiment by passing either `active_experiment_id` or `active_model_config_id`.
 These will be set to the Default environment unless a list of environments are also passed in specifically detailing which environments to assign the active config or experiment.

 Set the feedback labels to be treated as positive user feedback used in calculating top-level project metrics by passing a list of labels in `positive_labels`.

 #### 🛠️ Usage<a id="🛠️-usage"></a>